Error-331/code_tests/docs/bible/quotes.md

 ...Some people recommend taking out the word love in the verses and inserting our own name.
 If we do, we'll soon realize that we're really not those things 100 percent, but
 Jesus is...

+#### Courage

+*"But Jesus immediately said to them: “Take courage!
+It is I. Don’t be afraid.”"*
+*"“Lord, if it’s you,” Peter replied, “tell me to come to you on the water.”"*
+*"“Come,” he said."*
+*"Then Peter got down out of the boat, walked on the water and came toward Jesus."*

+**(Matthew 14:27-29 NIV)**

+...Courage is not the absence of fear but the presence of peace when fear is at hand...